How to build a user onboarding strategy that grows with you

 Why is user onboarding important?

-User onboarding is more than just a first impression—it’s the foundation for engagement, retention, and long-term success.
+User onboarding is crucial for radically increasing the likelihood of user success—it’s the foundation for engagement, retention, and long-term success.

 • Cuts down on churn: Confused users quit.
 Onboarding clears the confusion, giving users a reason to stay and explore.